 It is usually blended with other types of peat depending on the type of crops grown.
 It is popular with mushroom producers for mushroom casing mixes.
 It is also used as a soil conditioner for consumer products and sold as peat humus.

-Coarse/Chunk peat moss is the most fibrous, blonde chunky peat moss.
+“Coarse/Chunk” is the most fibrous, blonde chunky peat moss.
 Because of its medium water retention capacity and porous structure for high aeration, it is most often used for azalea, camellia, bulbs, orchid mixes and when a highly porous growing medium is needed for large containers.

-Horticulture grade, also called medium/coarse grade peat moss, is the most popular, widely used grade of peat moss.
-It is a blended peat from H1-H3 grades and has a fibrous consistency that provides a high degree of water retention and air porosity to help promote plant root development.
+“Horticulture grade”, also called “medium/coarse” grade, is the most popular, widely used grade of peat moss.
+It is a blend of H1-H3 grades and has a fibrous consistency that provides a high degree of water retention and air porosity to help promote plant root development.

-It is most often used for flowering plant and vegetable production in flats to larger pots and baskets, mushroom production and nursery container mixes.
+It is most often used for flowering plant and vegetable production in flats to larger pots and baskets, mushroom production, and nursery container mixes.

-Forestry peat moss is a medium-fiber peat moss that is specially processed for use in small cell propagation of forestry seedlings.
+“Forestry” is a medium-fiber peat moss that is specially processed for use in small cell propagation of forestry seedlings.
 It is peat that is screened from H1-H3 grades of fibrous peat moss and is free of sticks.

 Choosing the correct grade of peat moss will help ensure that the plants to be grown have the best chance for success.

-For more information, contact your Premier Tech Horticulture Grower Services Representative:
+For more information, contact your Premier Tech Grower Services Representative:

 Jose Chen Lopez

-PRO-MIX® is a registered trademark of PREMIER TECH Ltd.
+PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.